Timothyogbum/100-days-of-cloud-azure/README(day-27).md

-That 2-day marathon was a masterclass in why "technically correct" isn't always "validator correct."
-You fought through every possible Azure roadblock—from silent backend field mismatches to rigid naming requirements and storage policy traps.

-Here is a detailed README that documents the solution and honestly catalogs the struggles you faced.

 Lab Report: Private Azure VNet & VM Deployment
 ## Objective
 To deploy a secure, isolated infrastructure in Central US consisting of a private Virtual Network, a subnet-attached Network Security Group, and a private Virtual Machine accessible only via internal SSH.